 The choir performed songs like “Upon This Rock,” “The Conversion of Saul,” “Great Is Thy Faithfulness,” “And Can it Be?” (commissioned by TMU in 2013 and arranged by Dan Forrest), “Soon Ah Will Be Done” and 13 more.
 They sang in churches, the renowned 117-year-old Carnegie Hall and spontaneous places like the Original Krispy Kreme, Lincoln Center, and Washington Monument (the latter of which they got kicked out of).
 Just as they brought vivacity and life to the silent TMU campus on Monday, they brought the heart of the gospel everywhere they went—musically and relationally.

-To learn more about the School of Music, head to our site.
+To learn more about the School of Music, see this page.